Tresjs/tres/docs/examples/orbit-controls.md

 extend({ OrbitControls })
 ```

-Now you can use the `OrbitControls` component in your scene.
+Now you can use the `TresOrbitControls` component in your scene.

 ```vue
 <template>